 Analysis of the Alexa Top 1M sites (Feb 2018)

 Prior to the release of the Mozilla Observatory in June of 2016, I ran a scan of the Alexa Top 1M websites.
 Despite being available for years, the usage rates of modern defensive security technologies was frustratingly low.
-A lack of tooling combined with poor and scattered documentation had led to there being little awareness around countermeasures such as Content Security Policy (CSP), HTTP Strict Transport Security (HSTS), and Subresource Integrity (SRI).
+A lack of tooling combined with poor and scattered documentation had led to minimal awareness around countermeasures such as Content Security Policy (CSP), HTTP Strict Transport Security (HSTS), and Subresource Integrity (SRI).

 Since then, a number of additional assessments have done, including in October 2016 and June 2017.
 Both of those surveys demonstrated clear and continual improvement in the state of internet security.
 But now that tools like the Mozilla Observatory, securityheaders.io and Hardenize have become more commonplace, has the excitement for improvement been tempered?

 |Content Security Policy (CSP)||.018%2

 |Public Key Pinning (HPKP)||0.71%||1.07%||+51%||+148%|

 Improvement across the web appears to be continuing at a steady rate.
 Although a 19% increase in the number of sites that support HTTPS might seem small, the absolute numbers are quite large — it represents over 83,000 websites, a slight slowdown from the previous survey's 119,000 jump, but still a great sign of progress in encrypting the web's long tail.